UK undercover policing relationships scandal: Impact, inquiry and aftermath of disclosures

 Former policeman Andy Coles was elected in 2015 as a Conservative councillor on Peterborough City Council and appointed a deputy to the Cambridgeshire Police and Crime Commissioner in 2016.
 After a mention in his younger brother Richard Coles' autobiography, he was accused of having deceived a 19-year-old political activist into a sexual relationship while he was a 32-year-old undercover police officer in the 1990s.
 In February 1995 the then Detective Sergeant Coles wrote the "Tradecraft manual for undercover police".
-He resigned as deputy commissioner on 15 May 2017 but remains a councillor and school governor.
+He resigned as deputy commissioner on 15 May 2017 but remained a city councillor until defeated in 2024.

 Eventually at least 12 women received compensation from the police in the High Court of Justice, though the police avoided making internal documents about the relationships public.

 Investigatory Powers Tribunal trial

 Kate Wilson, one of the women who had sued the police in the high court over the relationship with undercover officer Mark Kennedy, started a case in 2018 at the Investigatory Powers Tribunal, alleging the police had infringed her human rights in five ways.
-In court documents, the police admitted that Kennedy’s line manager and other officers were aware of the sexual relationship, stating "sexual relationship with [Wilson] was carried out with the acquiescence of his cover officers and line manager".
+In court documents, the police admitted that Kennedy's line manager and other officers were aware of the sexual relationship, stating "sexual relationship with [Wilson] was carried out with the acquiescence of his cover officers and line manager".
 Previously the police had suggested such relationships were not officially sanctioned.